YourOnly-One/content/p/en-ph/pages/privacy-policy.md

 ## Advertising

 Ads appearing on our site may be delivered to Users by advertising partners, who may set cookies.
-These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile non personal identification information about you or others who use your computer.
+These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile non-PII about you or others who use your computer.
 This information allows ad networks to, among other things, to measure the effectiveness of their advertising campaigns and deliver targeted advertisements that they believe will be of most interest to you.
 This privacy policy does not cover the use of cookies by any advertisers.

 YourOnly.One has no access to or control over these cookies used by third-party advertisers.